Feyerabend/logic/ERLANG.md

 "Thank you for a nice article about Erlang.
 Unfortunately the article ends with the assertion that Ericsson no longer develops Erlang.
-This  is completely wrong."
+This  is completely wrong." *Datormagazin* no. 4 2001.

 He was obviously right.
 I learned the hard way that *checking your sources* is _always_ a requirement